 Here’s a definition from the American Psychiatric Association:

 A personality disorder is a way of thinking, feeling and behaving that deviates from the expectations of the culture, causes distress or problems functioning, and lasts over time.

-These patterns are considered to be pathological or abnormal, and show up in a person’s self image, character (distorted or lacking), relationships, social interactions, and work behavior.
+These patterns are considered pathological or abnormal and appear in a person’s self-image, character (distorted or lacking), relationships, social interactions, and work behavior.

-In general, personality disorders are not diagnosed until late adolescence, usually 18 years of age.
-That’s because during adolescence we are still developing and solidifying our identities, character, and personality traits.
-You can sometimes see precursors of an enduring personality disorder among some teens, especially those that are already sociopathic, however, the diagnosis comes later when it appears that the personality traits are fixed across time and show up in the main areas of a person’s functioning.
+You can sometimes see precursors of an enduring personality disorder during adolescence, especially for teens who engage in sociopathic behavior regularly.
+However, the diagnosis is made later in early adulthood when it appears that the dysfunctional personality traits are fixed across time and show up in the main areas of a person’s functioning.

 Here are the main characteristics or personality traits that are seen in people who are diagnosed with Narcissistic Personality Disorder:

 An inability to empathize with others is a hallmark trait of this personality disorder.